sanusbaum/GlueUpdater/README.md

       {
         "operation": "mkdir",
         "directory-location": "test"
+      },
+      {
+        "operation": "change-log",
+        "change-log": "These are the changes I implemented..."
       }
     ]
   }
 }
 ```

-The available operations are: "remove", "add", "update", "move", and "mkdir".
+The available operations are: "remove", "add", "update", "move", "mkdir", and "change-log".

   - For "remove" the additional information should be listed in "file-location".